LuminaDevelopment/LuminaDevelopment/README.md

 ## 🚀 Lumina client

-[Lumina client](https://luminaclient.com) is an alpha stage Minecraft cheating client that focuses on providing "ghost" features to players.
-The client is built using Java and is constantly being improved with new features and bug fixes.
-We aim to provide a seamless and customizable gameplay experience for our users.
+[Lumina client](https://luminaclient.com) is a Minecraft hack client and is in its alpha stage. the client focuses on providing ghost features to players, and is made for the newest version of the game 1.19.4.
+The client is built for the Java edition of the game and is ran using fabric.

 ## 💻 Other Projects